 His research interests are in all three areas, philosophy of science, history of science and history of philosophy of science, and in their intersections (philosophy of history next): In particular, issues of unity and pluralism, the application of mathematics, precision and approximation, scientific planning, modeling, causality, visual and material culture and 19th & 20th-century history of physics and philosophy of science (Victorian physics and philosophy of science, especially Maxwell, and Logical Empiricism, especially Neurath).

-He has published numerous articles in the history and philosophy of science and co-wrote a book, Otto Neurath: Philosophy between Science and Politics (Cambridge UP, 1995) with Nancy Cartwright, Lola Fleck, and Thomas Uebel.
+He has published numerous articles in the history and philosophy of science and history of philosophy of science, and is the author of Fuzzy Pictures as Philosophical Problem and Scientific Practice (Springer 2016), Maxwell, Sutton and the Birth of Color Photography (Palgrave-Macmilan 2013) and co-author of Otto Neurath: Philosophy between Science and Philosophy (Cambridge Univ.
+Press 1995) with Nancy Cartwright, Lola Fleck and Thomas Uebel.